rehret/AdventOfCode/README.md

 9. Register Solutions in Autofac
     - The abstract Autofac module `SolutionAutoRegisteringModule` can be extended to automatically register implementations in the challenge space's assembly automatically.
 10. Add input files to `Resources/<Challenge Name>/`, with the nested folder structure left up to the solution to organize as it makes sense.
-11. Add a reference to the new csproj from `CodeChallenge.Runner` to ensure the new DLL is copied to the output folder.